RaphaelBossek/dev-atlassian-jira-proman/README.md

 * Define weightings which are used for polls
 * Define polls with predefined weightings on a selected number of topics
 * Invite a selected number of users to participate in a poll
-* Analyse the poll results with descriptive statistics methods and visualise then in a [box plot](https://en.wikipedia.org/wiki/Box_plot)
+* Analyse the poll results with descriptive statistics methods and visualise then in a [box plot](https://en.wikipedia.org/wiki/Box_plot) and [Product Portfolio Matrix](https://en.wikipedia.org/wiki/Growth%E2%80%93share_matrix)

 # Status of the project

 Because it's a spare time software development project for me, things going slowly but consistent.
-As soon as there is a working version you will find the corresponding plugin for download here including a comprehensive description here and on my [homepage](http://raphaelbossek.wordpress.com).
-The final version will be made public in [Atlassian Marketplace](https://marketplace.atlassian.com/).

 A small and short overview about the project plan:
 - [x] Concept papers with maths, required software libraries and tools, database model, user interface finalised